 To see real change happen, we must show up for women and girls.
 That means attending panels, discussions, meet-ups and other events in your area whenever you can.
 Our RACs are always eager to connect advocates with members of their community and local changemakers to make global progress for the most marginalized people.
 Build a delegation of CARE supporters in your district or state and see how much your collective voice can accomplish.
-Email your RAC today and check our Facebook Events page to see what’s going on in your state.
+Get to know your RAC today to reach out to them and check our Facebook Events page to see what’s going on in your state.

 7. Pen a Letter to the Editor